Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Proof of Theorem

 Denote the following event $E$:

 Using a union bound we have:

 because $K,d$ are both less than $T$, and each arm cannot be pulled longer than $T$ periods.
 The happening of such event implies that

 i.e., the realized rewards and costs are close to the expected values, suggesting that we can use LP to approximately bound the total reward collected by any (realized) action sequence $(y_1,\dots,y_K)$.

-Specifically, we use the following arguments.
+To do so, we use the following arguments.
 Conditional on $E$, for any realization of $(y_1,\dots,y_K)$, the total collected reward can be upper bounded by

 On the other hand, the consumption of each resource $i$ must not violate the resource constraints.

 Lower bounding $C^s_{i,k}$ by $( y_{k} c_{i, k} - \cmax \sqrt{3y_k\log{T}} )$ we have

 These suggest that conditional on $E$, $(y_1,\dots,y_K)$ almost surely satisfies the following constraints: